How much protection do flu vaccinations offer?

 What the authorities recommend

-This recommendation also applies to people who care for children, older people or sick people – like people working in nursing homes, hospitals or kindergartens.
-The authorities recommend this for two reasons: These people are very often exposed to different viruses.
+This recommendation also applies to people who care for children, older people or sick people – like people working in nursing homes, doctor's practices, hospitals or kindergartens.
+The authorities recommend this for two reasons: These people are very often exposed to the viruses.
 And they can easily infect others who are more likely to have serious complications if they get the flu.

-Jefferson T, Rivetti A, Di Pietrantonj C, Demicheli V, Ferroni E. Vaccines for preventing influenza in healthy children.
-Cochrane Database Syst Rev 2012; (8): CD004879.
+Jefferson T, Rivetti A, Di Pietrantonj C, Demicheli V. Vaccines for preventing influenza in healthy children.
+Cochrane Database Syst Rev 2018; (2): CD004879.

 IQWiG health information is written with the aim of helping